-Don’t earn much?
-You can still bump up your super balance by taking advantage of the government’s co-contribution scheme.
+Low income earners have a fantastic opportunity to bump up their retirement savings by taking advantage of the government’s co-contribution scheme. .
 Even though it’s less generous than it was last year, it’s still money for nothing if you are eligible.

 Here’s how it works.
-If you earn $31,920 or less, you will receive a tax-free contribution when you make a non-concessional (after-tax) contribution to your super account.
+If your total income is $33,516 or less in the 2013/14 financial year, you will receive a tax-free contribution when you make a non-concessional (after-tax) contribution to your super account.
 This is, of course, provided you satisfy work, income and age tests – but more about those later.

-If your assessable income is $31,920 or less, the federal government will pay 50 cents for every dollar you contribute to your super fund in after-tax dollars, capped to a maximum of $500 per year.
-That means, if you make a $1,000 non-concessional contribution, your super fund receives a $500 tax-free contribution from the government.
+If your total income is $33,516 or less, the federal government will pay 50 cents for every dollar you contribute to your super fund in after-tax dollars, capped to a maximum of $500 per year.
+As such, if you make a $1,000 non-concessional contribution, your super fund receives a $500 tax-free contribution from the government.
 If you make a $600 contribution, the government pays $300 into your super fund.

 Eligibility for the superannuation co-contribution scheme